Faculty Manual

 Textbook Adoption Policy

-Text adoptions should be submitted by the faculty member or the appropriate committee to the department/school office.
-The office will collect the department/school adoptions, indicate the anticipated enrollment, and submit the forms to the University bookstore.
-In cases when a text change is anticipated but the new text is not yet known, the department/school will inform the bookstore so an informed decision can be made regarding repurchase.
+Text adoptions should be submitted by the faculty member or the appropriate committee to the department/college office.
+The office will collect the department/college adoptions, indicate the anticipated enrollment, and submit the forms to the University bookstore.
+In cases when a text change is anticipated but the new text is not yet known, the department/college will inform the bookstore so an informed decision can be made regarding repurchase.
 If a problem arises, the bookstore manager will contact the department/school office which will coordinate with the faculty involved.
-The bookstore manager should not attempt to communicate directly with individual instructors; the department/school office will serve as liaison with the bookstore.
+The bookstore manager should not attempt to communicate directly with individual instructors; the department/college office will serve as liaison with the bookstore.

 The University’s contract with the bookstore operator grants them the exclusive right to sell texts, supplies, tools, and materials to FDU students.
 The University may not compete with them.
 Nor may the University cooperate with another outside vendor.
 No department/school or faculty member should sell texts, supplies, tools or materials directly to students.
 In the case of individual faculty members, there would be a conflict of interest where a faculty member receives cash directly from a student.